 These go on jacket-style and can be great because some babies are sensitive to clothes going over their head

 2 – warmer sweaters/sweatshirts

-Go for a light-weight cardigan or hoodie for babies born in colder months.
-You want something thin that can still be worn with a car seat.
+Go for a light-weight cardigan or a non-hooded fleece for babies born in colder months.
+You want something thin enough that it can still be worn with a car seat.
 I found I didn’t use the heavier winter jackets I was given for my 3 month old and instead put a warm blanket around her over her carseat buckle, or just wore her against me in the Baby K’tan and zipped her into my coat.

 6 – Footed Sleepers (zip or snap)